 The rapid re-housing model finds housing for families as quickly as possible after they become homeless.
 Hamilton Families pays initial move-in expenses as well as a portion of rent, while also providing services and connecting families to community supports such as child care, employment, and income support.
-Ideally, assistance ends after six to 24 months and families move on to support themselves.

 Hamilton Families' rapid re-housing approach helps avoid the traumatic effects that long-term homelessness can have on children.
 Rapid re-housing is offered without preconditions of employment or sobriety, and it includes services that are tailored to the needs of individual families.
-When used in other cities, it has been the most cost effective and efficient way to help homeless families.
-For Heading Home program participants, 95 percent of families haved remained stably housed one year after move-in, meaning that only
+When used in other cities, it has been the most cost-effective and efficient way to help homeless families.
+For Heading Home program participants, 95 percent of families haved remained stably housed one year after move-in.

-5 percent of families returned to homelessness.
 For all families referred to the program, 81 percent successfully connect with a market-rate housing opportunity, and 65 percent of participants secure housing within 90 days of placement.

 The Heading Home Campaign has been highly successful thus far, providing housing for hundreds of families.
 However, as all homelessness programs do, it still faces challenges.
 One of these is that it can be difficult to transition families out of Hamilton's programs, and many need more support than initially expected.
-Hamilton Families has adapted to these challenges by lengthening the program subsidy to 24 months, offering a post-completion program to support families after the subsidy ends by continuing to offer case management for an additional year, and the organization is experimenting with how to help families save money through individual development accounts.
+Hamilton Families has adapted to these challenges by lengthening the program subsidy to 24 months (from an original average of 12 to 24 months) and by supporting families after the subsidy ends through the continuation of case management services for an additional year.
+The organization is also experimenting with how to help families save money through individual development accounts.